jaya270304/Cognitive-Skills-Student-Performance-Dashboard/README.md

 * The dataset is synthetic.
 To change its behavior, adjust parameters in `generate_dataset.py`.
 * Rerun the notebook after changes to refresh exports.
 ---
-Let me know if you want this turned into a markdown `.md` file or formatted for HTML/README use.